the-james-burton/the-turbine/README.md

 * **replace spring-data-elasticsearch** I was using spring data elasticsearch.
 However, the rate of change of elasticsearch seems very high, so I took control back and just used the ES Java client directly.
 Robust testing was put in place to provide solid foundations for future dev.
 * **spring-security** the entire rest API is now secured with spring-security.
 This gives me HTTP basic authentication, which I have wrapped in HTTPS with a self-signed certificate.
+* **javaslang** I have started using this library in earnest in the new *turbine-inlet* module and it has been very successful indeed.
+I plan to extend use of it throught this project.
+I have learned a lot from using it.

 ## What is already done?